What is Work Integrated Learning?

 Being a part of the interns' development is very rewarding and offers development opportunities for our own staff through the supervision and mentoring of interns Biheng Zhang, National Gallery Victoria

 - Do I need to pay the student?

 Where a student is undertaking a WIL opportunity for course credit which is facilitated by the University, that WIL opportunity can be lawfully unpaid under the Fair Work Act 2009 (Cth).
 Whilst there is no expectation of student reimbursement, in some circumstances organisations choose to pay a stipend to cover students’ expenses.
 The Faculty is happy to advise around the benefits of awards, stipends and scholarships.

 - When can I host a student?

-Semester 1 usually starts in February and ends in June.
-Semester 2 starts in July and ends in November.
-We usually ask students to start their WIL opportunity during the semester, but the start date can be flexible.
+Where a WIL opportunity is undertaken for course credit, it will be relevant for host organisations to note that semester 1 usually starts in February and ends in June and semester 2 starts in July and ends in November.
+For WIL opportunities undertaken for course credit, we usually ask students to start their opportunity during the semester, but the start date can be flexible.
 For example, students enrolled in Semester 1, 2018 can start their WIL opportunity in December 2017.
 With Faculty approval, the student and host organisation are expected to negotiate start and finish dates between themselves.